TPA: Next Token Probability Attribution for Detecting Hallucinations in RAG: Baselines Introduction

 \item \textbf{Perplexity}\cite{renout} This paper detects hallucinations by separately measuring the Relative Mahalanobis Distance for both input and output embeddings, based on the assumption that in-domain examples will have embeddings closer to their respective foreground (in-domain) distributions than to a generic background distribution.

-\item \textbf{REFCHECKER}\cite{hu2024refchecker} It use a LLM to extract claim-triplets from a response and verify them by another LLM to detect hallucination.
+\item \textbf{REFCHECKER}\cite{hu2024refchecker} Uses an LLM to extract claim triplets from a response and verifies them with another LLM to detect hallucination.

-\item \textbf{REDEEP}\cite{sun2024redeep} It detects hallucination by analyzing the balance between the contributions from Copying Heads that process external context and Knowledge FFNs that inject internal knowledge, based on the finding that RAG hallucinations often arise from conflicts between these two sources.
-This method has two version: token level and chunk level.
-We compare with the latter since it has better performance generally. \end{enumerate}
+\item \textbf{REDEEP}\cite{sun2024redeep} Detects hallucination by analyzing the balance between contributions from Copying Heads that process external context and Knowledge FFNs that inject internal knowledge, based on the finding that RAG hallucinations often arise from conflicts between these two sources.
+This method has two versions: token level and chunk level.
+We compare with the latter since it generally has better performance.

+\item \textbf{NoVo}\cite{novo} It leverages the L2 norms of specific attention heads as reliable indicators of truthfulness.
+By identifying a subset of truth-correlated heads from a small reference set, it employs a voting mechanism based on these head norms to detect hallucinations without requiring model parameter updates.

+\item \textbf{TSV}\cite{tsv} It introduces a lightweight steering vector to reshape the LLM's latent space during inference.
+By actively intervening to enhance the linear separability between truthful and hallucinated representations in the hidden states, it enables effective detection using a simple classifier on the steered embeddings. \end{enumerate}